dleurs/flutter_starter/README.md

 Things to consider implementing from beginning :
 - [Dev and prod] Version management control (show or force app update), linked with Firebase remote config or flutter_upgrade_version
   - Feature flags can also be added, that can me modified remotly with Firebase remote config
+- [Dev and prod] Pop up / modal when a new version has been installed to explained what new

+Other cool stuff :
+- [Dev only] HTTP request observer (https://pub.dev/packages/alice)
+- [Dev only] Design pattern observer
+- [Dev and prod] In app review and to right moment to ask review (https://pub.dev/packages/in_app_review)
+- [Dev and/or prod] Better UI Feedback provider linked to github / gitlab (https://pub.dev/packages/feedback) with automatically mail sended with content of the message in order to respond
+- [Dev and prod] Show version of the app (https://pub.dev/packages/package_info_plus)

+Other stuff :
 - [Dev and prod] When to have notification consent ?
 After registration ?
 Login ?
 Launching the app ?
 - [Dev and prod] Cookie consent at the start or splash
 - [Dev and prod] Privacy policy and general conditions of use
-- [Dev and prod] Show version of the app (https://pub.dev/packages/package_info_plus)

-Other cool stuff :
-- [Dev only] HTTP request observer (https://pub.dev/packages/alice)
-- [Dev only] Design pattern observer
-- [Dev and prod] In app review and to right moment to ask review (https://pub.dev/packages/in_app_review)
-- [Dev and/or prod] Better UI Feedback provider linked to github / gitlab (https://pub.dev/packages/feedback) with automatically mail sended with content of the message in order to respond

 ## VSCode packages